Ownfos/cpp-tips/README.md

 // T::Something can be either a type or a non-type (e.g. static member variable):
 //   Int::Something  -> int
-//   Haha::Something -> compile time constant integer of value 1234.
+//   Haha::Something -> compile-time constant integer of value 1234.
 //
 // To distinguish type and non-type usage:
-// 1. specify 'typename' if a scoped name of a template type like T::Something should be interpreted as a type.
+// 1.
+Specify 'typename' if a scoped name of a template type like T::Something should be interpreted as a type.
-// 2. do not specify 'typename' if a scoped name of a template type is non-type. template<typename T>
+// 2.
+Do not specify 'typename' if a scoped name of a template type is non-type. template<typename T>
 constexpr auto asType()
 {